Ani-Adhikary/iOS-InterviewQuestions/README.md

 How Swift is better than ObjC<br />
 How protocols of Swift and Obj-C differ<br />
 Categories, Extensions in ObjC<br />
+How to call Obj-C code from Swift<br />
+What is Bridging Header file<br />

 Swift
 =======